rusticstuff/simdutf8/README.md

 println!("{}", from_utf8(b"I \xE2\x9D\xA4\xEF\xB8\x8F UTF-8!").unwrap());
 ```

-If you need the detailed information on validation failures, use `simdutf8::compat::from_utf8`
+If you need detailed information on validation failures, use `simdutf8::compat::from_utf8`
 instead.

 ```rust